Raven and Chickadee

 What makes this eight hundred-year-old ruin so spectacular is the way the light plays off of the sandstone, making it appear as though the ruins are engulfed in flames.
 But the flames only appear in photographs, and only when the light is just right.
 So not only was I determined to visit this ruin, but we had to get there when the light was perfect.

-The House on Fire ruin is located in Mule Canyon, on Cedar Mesa in southeastern Utah.
-It’s an area we’ve not previously explored, and as we discovered, it’s a territory rich with ancient ruins that are generally unmarked, unmapped, and left to the explorer to discover.
-Although we had excellent directions to the ruin, our first attempt at finding it took us on a bushwhacking expedition of about six miles over rough terrain; we discovered to our chagrin that we were hiking the north fork of Mule Canyon, not the south fork.
+The House on Fire Ruin is located in Mule Canyon, on Cedar Mesa in southeastern Utah.
+It’s an area we’ve not previously explored.
+Cedar Mesa is a territory rich with ancient ruins that are generally unmarked, unmapped, and left to the explorer to discover.
+Although we had excellent directions to the ruin, our first attempt at finding it took us on a bushwhacking expedition of about six miles over rough terrain.
+To our chagrin, we discovered that we were hiking the north fork of Mule Canyon, not the south fork.

-The hike to House on Fire is a surprisingly easy three-miles round trip, a relief after the previous day’s marathon.
-We arrived mid-morning, the best time for photographing the ruin, and found just a few other people, including a professional photographer who travels twice a year from Italy to photograph the Southwest.
-“It is the most beautiful place to photograph,” he said and generously shared tips for capturing a fiery image of this magnificent ruin.
+The hike to House on Fire is a surprisingly easy three-miles round trip.
+That was a relief after the previous day’s marathon.
+We arrived mid-morning, the best time for photographing the ruin, and found just a few other people.
+Lucky for us, one of the people we met was a professional photographer who travels twice a year from Italy to photograph the Southwest.
+“This is the most beautiful place to photograph,” he said and generously shared tips for capturing a fiery image of this magnificent ruin.

 We camped at Natural Bridges National Monument, a park that’s often overlooked in favor of its more popular nearby siblings (Canyonlands and Arches National Parks).
 On the day we arrived for a visit, the monument had just reopened after the ridiculous government shutdown.
 We scored a campsite in the tiny campground and Eric managed to shoehorn the trailer into a site—the door opened into a juniper, but we were in!